The Giant Art Thread

 I love your example.
 Like you can imagine, there is indeed a paradox here.

-The artisan could have used AI and we don’t know, or maybe put so much soul and struggle to deliver the highest quality of fine art.
+The artisan could have used AI and we aren’t aware, or they might have put so much soul and struggle with the intention to deliver the highest quality of fine art.

-The boss could be a visionary that kept pushing for corrections, provided sketch and set the direction he was dreaming.
+The boss could be, potentially, a visionary who kept pushing for corrections, provided sketch and set the direction he was dreaming.

 Or maybe just said “lol whatever just do an animal to place on a T shirt and make some money”

 They’re both artists?
-They’re both soulless moneygrabber?
+They’re both soulless moneygrabbers?
 Who did all the work while the other makes just some quick buck?

 TLDR: while I agree with your definition, ‘art’ will be always linked to the current context, the creator and the eye of the observer.